 I think it is important that criticism stays.
 It’s important that people with very educated opinions and well-thought-out consideration are as honest as they can be.
 That doesn’t always happen now, sadly.
 But then there are a lot of people who shouldn’t say anything, they should just shut up.
 I think that’s kind of where we are today.

 I also don’t look at my work immediately after [a show].
-I take time to let it be and then, a season or two afterwards, I’ll look at it again.
+Take time to let it be and then, a season or two afterwards, I’ll look at it again.
 My opinion a year later is my actual opinion of the collection.
 Only then do I have enough distance.
 Then I might read criticism and wonder, “Oh, what did they say at that time?
 Were they right?”

 “Now fashion is like one big circus.
 To take some of the highbrow, high-luxe elements and bring them down to a more accessible level while still keeping that kind of taste, that’s what I think is a more modern way of working”